Revised October 2023

 IV.
 Reservation of Rights

-MNHS reserves the right, in unusual circumstances, to decide to release otherwise private information and to decide not to release otherwise public information.
-The following are examples, but not an exhaustive list, of such circumstances.
+MNHS reserves the right, in its sole discretion, to decide to release otherwise private information in unusual circumstances, and to decide not to release otherwise public information.
+The following are examples, but not an exhaustive list, of such circumstances:

 - Compliance with law

-MNHS will not release records or information if such release will violate state or federal law or a court order.
-When the issue of release of information is the subject of a filed or pending action for a court order prohibiting its release, no release shall occur until such action is resolved.
+MNHS will not release records or information if such release would violate state or federal law or a court order.
+If the release of information is the subject of a filed or pending action for a court order prohibiting its release, no release shall occur until such action is resolved.

 - Court orders and subpoenas

-MNHS may seek legal advice regarding compliance before acting upon any received court orders, subpoenas, or search warrants, but will comply with such orders, subpoenas, and warrants to the extent required by law.
+MNHS may seek legal advice regarding compliance before acting upon any received court orders, subpoenas, or search warrants, but will comply with court orders, subpoenas, and warrants to the extent required by law.

 - Privacy rights

-Access to records may be denied if such access might potentially and unreasonably violate a privacy or other significant interest of an individual or organization.
+Access to certain records may be denied if MNHS determines that such access might potentially and unreasonably violate a right to privacy or other significant interest of an individual or organization.

 - Privileged records